 - Take the cake out the tin and let it rest for a few hours, if possible.

-- Cut the chocolate into small pieces and let it melt in a small saucepan in a double boiler.
+- Cut the chocolate into small pieces and let it melt in a small saucepan in a double boiler (with a knob of butter if you wish).

 - Pour the melted chocolate on the center of the cake and spread it out quickly over the entire surface.

-- Let the frosting harden before you serve.
+- Let the frosting solidify a little before you serve.